midnight-mary/carpentries-collab-2023-11-16/episodes/spacy.md

 Being able to identify and extract specific parts of speech can be incredibly useful when working with large text corpora.
 Helpfully, spaCy's nlp pipelines have been trained on large language datasets to be able to automatically, and quite reliably, recognise certain linguistic attributes such as parts of speech, grammatical functions, named entities, and so on.
 For example, with the Boomkat corpus we have already explored in the previous episode, you might want to further analyse the descriptive words it contains and their sentiments, or isolate named entities such as record labels and place names to begin to construct a network.

-Tasks such as these require understanding how spaCy parses text and classifies parts of speech, as well as using list comprehensions to iterate through text arrays to extract relevant information.
-Let us inspect our ```greeting_doc``` in this more systematic way, using list comprehension to extract the different token attributes that form part of spaCy's nlp pipeline.
+Tasks such as these require understanding how spaCy parses text and classifies parts of speech, as well as using 'for' loops to iterate through text arrays to extract relevant information.
+Let us inspect our ```greeting_doc``` in this more systematic way to extract the different token attributes that form part of spaCy's nlp pipeline.
 ```python
 for token in greeting_doc:
     print(token.text, token.lemma_, token.pos_, token.tag_, token.dep_,